When Is the Best Time to Post on Facebook in 2023?

 It really does matter what time you post on Facebook, so you’ll want to start by taking a look at when your target audience is online.
 You’ll want to start by understanding your audience’s demographics and habits.

-Keep in mind, this isn’t a perfect science—Facebook, of course, keeps the granular details you’d need to game the algorithm exactly under wraps.
-Besides, what works for some businesses might not work for yours.
+Keep in mind that this isn’t a perfect science.
+Facebook, of course, keeps the granular details you’d need to game the algorithm exactly under wraps.
+Besides, what works for some businesses might not work for others.
 The following, however, is a good primer to help you get started:

 Monday